cogdog/splotbox-extender/README.md

-# SPLOTbox Extender Plugin
+# SPLOTbox Extender Plugin Special for Starscapes

-A WordPress plugin that extends the range of media sites supported by the SPLOTbox theme.
+A WordPress plugin that extends the range of media sites supported by the SPLOTbox theme, this version is a spin off to work for https://starscapes.openlcc.net/

 by Alan Levine https://cog.dog or http://cogdogblog.com/